http-idrissi-gh/http-idrissi-gh/README.md

 - 🌟 Passionate about **Machine Learning**, **Data Science**, and **Green Energies**.
 - 🛠️ Skilled in Python, R & SQL with hands-on experience in:
-  - Implementing machine learning algorithms (e.g., k-NN, PCA).
+  - Implementing ML algorithms (regression, neural networks, trees, PCA).
+  - Building predictive models for real-world problems.
   - Data visualization and analytics.
-  - Building predictive models for real-world problems.

 - 🔬 My latest project: **Emoscope**, a CNN-based project to recognize facial emotions.
 - 📊 Completed 2 internships @ **Petalens** as a Data Scientist/Engineer and looking forward to new challenges in **Data Science/AI**.